-With a bigger map size than Forza Horizon 4’s Great Britain, and elevation changes unheard of in any previous Forza Horizon, cross country racing is sure to be one of the funnest and most exhilarating racing disciplines in Forza Horizon 5.
+With a bigger map size than Forza Horizon 4’s Great Britain, and elevation changes unheard of in any previous Forza Horizon, cross-country racing is sure to be one of the most fun and exhilarating racing disciplines in Forza Horizon 5.

-Enter Horizon Baja, the cross country racing festival that promises huge jumps, exotic locations, and all-terrain racing that bring you all over Mexico.
-Make sure your tunes are good enough to handle the punishment these routes offer!
+Enter Horizon Baja, the cross-country racing festival that promises huge jumps, exotic locations, and all-terrain racing that bring you all over Mexico.
+Ensure your tunes are good enough to handle the punishment these routes offer!

-In this guide, we will be looking at how you can unlock the cross country festival, how to complete all the optional objectives in the required expedition to gain the maximum amount of accolades, and the rewards you get for unlocking Horizon Baja.
+In this guide, we will be looking at how you can unlock the cross-country festival, how to complete all the optional objectives in the required expedition to gain the maximum number of accolades, and the rewards you get for unlocking Horizon Baja.

 How Do You Unlock Horizon Baja?

 Just like any festival found in Forza Horizon 5, you must first unlock Horizon Apex and then gain enough accolades in order to unlock a new Adventure.
 Only then can you unlock the Baja Expedition located on the Horizon Baja ticket.